 However, he also advised against disregarding the saints altogether.

 In an All Saints Day journal entry dated Monday, November 1, 1756, Wesley writes, "How superstitious are they who scruple giving God solemn thanks for the lives and deaths of his saints!"
-If your 18th century English is as rusty as mine, it might help to know that the word scruple means, "to be unwilling to do something because you think it is improper, morally wrong, etc." (Merriam-Webster.com).
+If your 18th century English is as rusty as mine, it might help to know that the word scruple means not doing something because you think it's wrong.

 Those to glory gone